Do you you want to support your community? Here are some ways how.

 Visit the Give Food website to find out what items your local food bank needs.

-You can also donate food for the 4 Lambeth Trussell Trust food banks at supermarkets including:
+You can also donate food for the Lambeth Trussell Trust food banks at local supermarkets including:

 Get Rid of and Donate provide free clothing, shoes, and other living essentials for people in need.
-People can self-refer or be referred by organisations.
-Donations also welcome.
+You can self-refer or be referred by organisations.
+Registered members will be invited to attend ‘Open House’ on a Monday at their community hub in North Dulwich where items are offered for free.
+Phone to register.

 Many local people struggle to pay for basic toiletries like soap, deodorant, and sanitary protection.
 You can donate items at stores and libraries in Lambeth.
 For a list of your nearest drop off points visit the Hygiene Bank website.